Back to Blog

 What Is the Difference Between CIP & KYC?

-CIP is the legal requirement for financial institutions to verify information provided by a consumer as outlined in the USA Patriot Act, whereas KYC refers to the specific processes a financial institution utilizes to verify a consumer’s identity before engaging in transactions.
+CIP is the legal requirement for financial institutions to verify information provided by a consumer as outlined in the USA PATRIOT Act, whereas KYC refers to the specific processes a financial institution utilizes to verify a consumer’s identity before engaging in transactions.

 CIP Requirements